matteodem/meteor-easy-search/docs/core.md

 ## Extensibility

 If the configuration possibilities that EasySearch provide aren't sufficient then you can extend the core classes.
 One example would be when creating your own engine.
-The following code extends the `EasySearch.MongoDB` to call a method `doSomeStuff` when an index is being created.
+The following code extends the `MongoDBEngine` to call a method `doSomeStuff` when an index is being created.

 ```javascript
 import { MongoDBEngine } from 'meteor/easy:search'